Evansville, IN Solar Panels

 Evansville Electricity Prices

-Indiana electricity rates have climbed from 13.4 cents per kWh in 2021 to 14.8 cents in 2024.
-While currently below the national average, these costs continue fluctuating based on fuel prices and grid demands.
+As the chart shows, Indiana electricity rates rose from 13.4 cents per kWh in 2021 to 14.8 cents per kWh in 2024 — roughly a 10% increase.
+While still below the national average, the upward trend is consistent.

 Price of Energy: Indiana vs National Average